 Whether you want to switch on the morning news, organise your diary or order your weekly food shop online, you can.
 All you need to do is speak into the LG Magic Remote and tell Google what to do.
 By talking into this wand, you’re even able to control your robotic vacuum cleaner and adjust your smart lighting and heating appliances.

-LG’s ability to integrate with smart devices doesn’t stop there.
+LG’s TV connections have the ability to integrate with a range of smart devices and it doesn’t just stop there.
 Far from it actually.
 Linking up with Apple AirPlay 2 and HomeKit apps, LG’s smart TVs can be controlled via your iPhone and iPad by speaking to ‘Siri.’
 You can also stream content directly to your LG smart TV in just the tap of a button.

 As the first global TV manufacturer to support Apple HomeKit, this partnership is proof - if ever it was needed - that LG is leading the way when it comes to enabling the smart home.